uvarc/rc-website/content/post/2024-july-afton-release.md

 {{% accordion-item title="5.
 Can I still use Rivanna?" id="faq-5" %}}

 Yes.
 Login access points are shared for the Rivanna and Afton systems.
-We added new hardware feature tags that allow you to specifically request Rivanna resources for your compute jobs.
+We added new hardware feature tags that allow you to specifically request Rivanna resources for your compute jobs once logged in.

 See ["What are the changes to the hardware partitions?"](#faq-6) and ["What are hardware features?
 What are the hardware feature defaults for each partition?"](#faq-10).